Fifteenth Workshop of

 The registration process enables you to select from a number of options, including a comprehensive weekend package.
 Accommodation is in one of the pleasant study bedrooms in College, with en suite facilities.
 A number have excellent views of the grounds.
 Please note that they are study bedrooms, of the sort to be found in a traditional college.

 The principal residential package runs from Friday evening through to Sunday lunch.
 There is also the option of arriving early (staying on Thursday evening) and leaving late (staying on Sunday evening).
-There are a small number of twin-bedded and triple-bedded rooms available.
+There are a number of double and twin-bedded rooms available.
 These would suit anyone wishing to bring their spouse or partner.
-These rooms are charged per bed: i.e. the charge is double or triple that of a single room.
+These rooms are charged per bed: i.e. the charge is double that of a single room.
 There is also a non-residential package which includes meals.

 In completing the registration process, you need only to click the options that you require.
 The registration fee is included in each package.
 Please follow the link in the menu bar to register.
 Online booking facilities are now available.
 Bookings for accommodation and meals in College must be made in advance of the Workshop.
 No changes are possible during the weekend of the Workshop.